When Andy Warhol and Wayne Gretzky teamed up for a portrait

 "He's more than a hockey player, he's an entertainer," said Warhol, of Gretzky.

-According to CBC Radio's report on the Gretzky portraits, the plan was to sell the originals for $35,000 each (or more than $79,000 in today's dollars, according to the Bank of Canada inflation calculator), as well as a limited number of prints for $2,000 each.
+According to CBC Radio's report on the Gretzky portraits, the plan was to sell the originals for $35,000 each (or nearly $81,000 in today's dollars, according to the Bank of Canada inflation calculator), as well as a limited number of prints for $2,000 each.

 Gretzky told RCI he planned to hang his portrait in his living room, though Sports Illustrated reported in 1988 that it was then displayed in his dining room.